philippe78/tlf.labtest/README.md

 What I have used on this project -
 - Javascript :
-		The warning popup
+		-The warning popup
-		 The function that disable/enable field   according to the user role The Configuration page of the solution
+		- The function that disable/enable field   according to the user role
+		- The Configuration page of the solution

  Field Security role
- 		 To prevent any other user to edit the field 'Legacy Hold and 'legacy hold details Bulk Deletion job
+ 		- To prevent any other user to edit the field 'Legacy Hold and 'legacy hold details Bulk Deletion job
-		To delete each day all the oldest inactive acccount
+		-To delete each day all the oldest inactive acccount
 - Rollup field
-		To count if there are any cases open for the account, and retrive the latest closure date
+		-To count if there are any cases open for the account, and retrive the latest closure date
 - Action
-		to call the custom Code Activity
+		-to call the custom Code Activity
 - costum Activity
-	 To create the bulk deletion job
+	- To create the bulk deletion job